 Karen is passionate about rural and remote Queensland and is inspired by the inherent potential that exists in our communities.
-Karen is involved in leadership at both regional and national levels and she currently serves as a director of South West Natural Resource Management and Queensland Water and Land Carers and is a Queensland Plan Council Ambassador.
-She is a founding committee member of an arts philanthropic fund known as the Red Ridge Public Fund.
-She serves her local community as President of the Charleville Arts Gallery Inc. and is a member of the Breast Cancer Association Qld - South West Qld.
+Karen is involved in leadership at both regional and national levels and she currently serves as Deputy Chair of the South West Hospital and Health Board and is a director of Southern Queensland Landscapes.
+She was a founding committee member of an arts philanthropic fund known as the Red Ridge Public Fund.
+Previous directorships have included being Chair of the National Rural Women’s Coalition and a director with the Foundation for Australian Agricultural Women.

 Karen holds a Bachelor of Education; Master of Education; Graduate Diploma of Financial Markets; Cert IV in Business (Governance); Cert IV in Training and Assessment and has completed the Australian Institute of Company Director’s Course.